DeviaVir/zenbot/README.md

 ```

 Required: one or more run scripts (watches trades of a given pair and performs trade actions on the exchange or simulation)

-Note: add your GDAX key to `config.js` to enable real trading.

 ```
 ./run-btc-usd.sh